Mahdicoding1987/Who-want-to-be-a-millionaire/READEME.md

 * HTML5: Structure of the game.
 * CSS3: Styling the game and ensuring responsive design.
 * JavaScript (ES6): Game logic and interactivity.

+### Strech Goals

+* Add a timer for each question.
+* Add a leaderboard to track the top players.
+* Add a sound effect for correct and incorrect answers.
+* Add a feature to save the game progress and resume later.
+* Add a feature to share the game results on social media